 Adam Connell has made a list of top caching plugins (and speed enhancing plugins) you could install to speed up your site.

-If you use SiteGround, you could easily turn on SuperCacher and all the various levels of caching in it.
+If you use SiteGround, you could easily turn on SuperCacher, now called SG Optimizer, and all the various levels of caching in it.

 Head over to SiteGround’s cPanel, and click on SuperCacher.